© 2013 by Trish Causey. All Rights Reserved.

 In photo #3 of the erect penises, you can see how the foreskin slides back, creating the ridged band on the anterior of the penis and the frenular delta (triangle of attached skin) on the underside of the penis head.

-To join the anti-circumcision discussion, make a profile on the brand new ArousedWoman Forum.
-On Twitter, use the hastags, #i2, #nocirc, and #circumchat, and use #4skin for talking about foreskin restoration.
+To join the anti-circumcision discussion leave a comment below.
+Also, if you’re on Twitter, use the hastags, #i2, #nocirc, and #circumchat, and use #4skin for talking about foreskin restoration.

 All photo collages are Copyright 2012 by ArousedWoman.com which is owned by Trish Causey.
 If you post these photos on your own blog or social media page, do not remove the copyright notice (which I have embedded on every penis) and please provide a link in the Reply box below so I can see.